apache/incubator-weex/README.md

 #### Runtime

-On Android Platform , Weex code executed by [weex_v8core](https://github.com/alibaba/weex_v8core) which based on google v8 JavaScript engine.
+On Android Platform , Weex code is executed in [weex_v8core](https://github.com/alibaba/weex_v8core) which is based on Google V8 JavaScript engine.

 ### iOS